-We can see that the mean of the scores turns out to be approximately 0.37, or we find our soul mate 37% of the time, if we sample 1/e of the population before committing to somebody...which is coincidentally also the proportion of the sample we date before committing.
+We can see that the mean turns out to be approximately 0.37, or we find our soul mate 37% of the time, if we sample 1/e of the population before committing to somebody... which is coincidentally also the proportion of the sample we date before committing.